Limitations and Troubleshooting

 FAQs

-A: SSL inspection requires workstations to trust the Zscaler CA for each package client and OS.
-Complete trust deployment from Prerequisites and Before Step 2: Verify trust stores before activating ZIA rules.
+A: SSL inspection requires workstations to trust the security edge CA for each package client and OS.
+Complete trust deployment as described in Configure Workstation for PTC and your security edge guide (Before Step 2: Verify trust stores for Zscaler ZIA, or the equivalent on Configure Netskope) before activating redirect rules.
 Open a new terminal session after changing environment variables.

-A: POST-based commands such as npm audit break because they are redirected to Artifactory instead of the public registry.
+A: POST-based commands such as npm audit fail because they are redirected to Artifactory instead of the public registry.
 Configure the URL filtering rule for GET and HEAD only, as described in Configure Zscaler ZIA.

 Q: Can I use PTC with private npm scopes?